OKAMca/node-red-contrib-chatbot/README.md

 There are some special tokes like `{{email}}` that matches any token that looks like and email and store it the chat context (in that case the key will be "email").

-A little bit of coding is required to prepare the payload for the email node
+A little bit of coding is required to prepare the chatbot for the email node

 ```
 // get the chat context
 var chat = msg.chat();
-// email payload
+// email chatbot
 msg.to = chat.get('email');
-msg.payload = 'Hi, this is my curriculum vitae';
+msg.chatbot = 'Hi, this is my curriculum vitae';
 msg.attachments = [
   {
    filename: 'my_cv.pdf',